arachnidium/arachnidium-java/arachnidium-tutorial/src/main/java/com/github/arachnidium/tutorial/confuguration/README.md

 - "DesiredCapabilities".
 Here are capabilities which should be used at all cases;

-- "Log".
-It is required log level for console/reports.
-This parameter is defined once and cann't be overriden for now.

 - "screenShots".
 They are parameters which define what to do if there is a new browser window/context of mobile application and what to do when HTML element is highlighted.
 When "true" then a screenshot is taken.